 Corporate Services Manager

 Sarah looks after the books, the building and overseeing all things IT.
-She has a degree in Accounting and is just finalising her CPA.
+She has a degree in Accounting and is a CPA.
 Starting in the hospitality industry in London, Sarah brings with her many years of varied experience including the Not for Profit and IT Sector.

 Ian is a former editor-in-chief of Australian Geographic, where he also worked as a book publisher, and a former Lonely Planet writer and photographer.
 His story and book commissioning over two decades focused on work about remote Australia, natural history, science and technology.

 Gail started in publishing as a fiction and non-fiction book publisher.
 Her subsequent editorial work in periodical media includes stints at The Bulletin, POL Oxygen, Pen Magazine, and the Sydney Morning Herald, focussing on engaging and rigorous journalism across the spectrum of subjects and ideas.

 Ian is a news and current affairs journalist with recent work experience in the Asia Pacific Region.
 He worked as Manager of Emergency Broadcasting at The ABC 2006-2017 for which he was awarded an Australian Public Service Medal.
 He has written two books: “Great Australian Bushfire Stories (2008) and Great Australian Flood Stories (2012).
 He published: “The Principles of Effective Warnings.”
 Ian lives in Adelaide with his partner, Sue.